amo2003/Weather-Analytics-/README.md

 Humidity affects perceived heat and discomfort, so it has moderate weight.

-Wind speed can improve comfort in hot conditions but cause discomfort if too strong.
+Wind speed can improve comfort in hot conditions, but cause discomfort If too strong.

 4) City Ranking Logic -